Honors and Graduation

 • Diplomas will be released to the students in late September.

-• In the event that a student fails one or more degree requirements during the Spring semester of their graduation year, even if they have participated in the Spring commencement ceremony, they will not formally graduate until all requirements are completed.
+• In the event that a student fails one or more degree requirements during the spring semester of their graduation year, even if they have participated in the spring commencement ceremony, they will not formally graduate until all requirements are completed.